Glimpse a different Singapore. The personal connections made on this itinerary promise that no two travellers will bring home the same experience.

 While you’re there, breathe in the sweet aroma of jasmine flowers, incense, camphor and other spices as he regales you with tales of this storied neighbourhood.
 As you leave the store, you’ll be looking at the narrow back lanes and streets of Little India around you with new eyes.

 Just across the road from the shop is Ananda Bhavan Restaurant.
 At almost a century old, this local chain of vegetarian Indian restaurants claims to be the oldest of its kind in the city.
 Go for the full experience and devour a plate of thosai (savoury pancake), washed down with a mug of sweet masala chai (spiced tea).
 Although cutlery is available, this is the best place to learn how to eat with your hands.

 Continue your exploration of this neighbourhood southward until you reach Kampong Gelam, the historical seat of the local Malay aristocracy.
 While we no longer have a Sultan (Muslim sovereign), this area has retained most of its historical architecture.
 The Sultan’s palace has been repurposed as the Malay Heritage Centre, and the mosque he built, the Masjid Sultan, remains the epicentre of our Muslim community.
 Take a walk through both buildings and try to guess which sections are original and what had been added later.
 Hint: Masjid Sultan was once a single-storey building.

 If you’re looking for unique souvenirs, take a walk down Haji Lane, which is brimming with hip boutiques.
-Many of them take inspiration from local culture, for instance the cute plushies and cushions, modelled after local snacks, that are stocked at Meykrs.
 Cap off your day with a dinner, drinks and dancing at Going Om, a lively café that’s inspired by teahouses and backpacker hostels of the Himalayas.